Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/concepts/deployment.md

 To overcome this limitation, custom resources are used as an "extension" to the existing Ingress API.

-A few custom resources are bundled with Kong Ingress Controller to configure settings that are specific to Kong and provide fine-grained control over the proxying behavior.
+A few custom resources are bundled with the {{site.kic_product_name}} to configure settings that are specific to Kong and provide fine-grained control over the proxying behavior.

 Please refer to the [custom resources](/kubernetes-ingress-controller/{{page.kong_version}}/concepts/custom-resources) concept document for details.